Key Takeaways

 A diverse and natural link profile consists of links from various domains and different types of websites.
 Having a healthy mix of backlinks demonstrates that your content is valuable to a broad range of audiences.

-So, having purely niche-relevant backlinks seems quite unnatural.
-You should have a link profile containing niche-relevant links, from blog sites, comment sections, forums, business directories, media, profiles, etc. These arenā€™t bad links just because they arenā€™t ultra-relevant ā€“ they help you to obtain a natural backlink profile with all sorts of links that naturally occur.
+Having purely niche-relevant backlinks seems quite unnatural.
+You should have a link profile containing niche-relevant links, links from blog sites, comment sections, forums, business directories, media, profiles, etc.

 Link Placement and Anchor Text